MdPrantoSikder/Multi-Source-Transfer-Learning-for-Multi-Class-Medical-Image-Classification/README.md

 The framework consists of the following components:

 Input Layer
-Accepts medical images from different modalities or domains.
+->Accepts medical images from different modalities or domains.

 Pretrained Feature Extractors
-Multiple deep learning models (e.g., CNN-based architectures) pretrained on different datasets are used to extract diverse feature representations.
+->Multiple deep learning models (e.g., CNN-based architectures) pretrained on different datasets are used to extract diverse feature representations.

 Feature Fusion Module
-Aggregates features from all pretrained models using techniques such as concatenation, weighted averaging, or attention-based fusion.
+->Aggregates features from all pretrained models using techniques such as concatenation, weighted averaging, or attention-based fusion.

 Classifier Head
-A trainable classification network that maps fused features to multiple medical classes.
+->A trainable classification network that maps fused features to multiple medical classes.

 Prediction Output
-Produces final class probabilities for medical diagnosis or analysis.
+->Produces final class probabilities for medical diagnosis or analysis.

 Methodology